 Entertaining Space Traditional Patio, Newark

-Example of a small classic backyard stone patio container garden design in Newark — Houzz
+Example of a small classic backyard stone patio kitchen design in Newark — Houzz

 Related Professionals in Newark

 What Houzz contributors are saying:

 Debra Prinzing added this to

 Vertical panels in a square lattice pattern protect a side yard from view.
 I love the beefy posts and lathing as well as the dark teal stain, making this solution people and plant friendly.
 For those within this space, it's nice to glimpse neighborhood activity on the sidewalk or street without feeling exposed.

 Marianne Lipanovich added this to

 The espaliered fruit tree on this trellis is more vertical than horizontal, giving it a slightly different look than the previous espalier.
 A trellis like this will work equally well to support berries or beans.
 If it's sturdy enough, consider using it to encourage smaller squashes, cucumbers and eggplants to grow up rather than sprawl outward.
 You'll protect the crop from insects in the soil, not to mention marauding pets and children.
 You'll also have a living privacy fence during the growing season.